RetroDECK/ES-DE/USERGUIDE.md

 The amount of video RAM to use for the application.
 Defaults to 128 MiB which seems to work fine most of the time.
 The allowed range is 80 to 1024 MiB.
 If you try to set it lower or higher than this by passing such values as command line parameters or edit the es_settings.cfg file manually, ES-DE will log a warning and automatically adjust the value within the allowable range.

-**Fullscreen mode (requires restart) - Unix only**
+**Fullscreen mode (requires restart)** _(Unix only)_

-This gives you a choice between Normal and Borderless modes.
+This gives you a choice between _Normal_ and _Borderless_ modes.
 With the borderless being more seamless as the ES-DE window will always stay on top of other windows so the taskbar will not be visible when launching and returning from games.
 It will however break the alt-tab application switching of your window manager.
 For normal fullscreen mode, if a lower resolution than the screen resolution has been set via the --resolution command line argument, ES-DE will render in full screen at the lower resolution.
 If a higher resolution than the screen resolution has been set, ES-DE will run in a window.
 For the borderless mode, any changes to the resolution will make ES-DE run in a window.

-**When to save metadata**
+**When to save game metadata**

-The metadata for a game is updated both by scraping and modifying data in the metadata editor, but also when launching a game, as the play count and last played date is then updated.
+The metadata for a game is updated by scraping and by manual editing it using the metadata editor, but also when launching a game, as the play count and last played date is then updated.
 This setting enables you to define when to write such metadata changes to the gamelist.xml files.
-Setting the option to "Never" will disable writing to these files altogether, except for some special conditions such as when a game is manually deleted using the metadata editor, or when scraping using the multi-scraper (the multi-scraper will always save any updates immediately to the gamelist.xml files).
-In theory "On exit" will give some performance gains, but it's normally recommended to leave the setting at its default value which is "Always".
-Note that with the settings set to "Never", any updates such as the last played date will still be shown on screen, however during the next application startup, any values previously saved to the gamelist.xml files will be read in again.
-As well, when changing this setting to "Always" from either of the two other options, any pending changes will be immediately written to the gamelist.xml files.
+Setting the option to _Never_ will disable writing to these files altogether, except for some special conditions such as when a game is manually deleted using the metadata editor, or when scraping using the multi-scraper (the multi-scraper will always save any updates immediately to the gamelist.xml files).
+In theory _On exit_ will give some performance gains, but it's normally recommended to leave the setting at its default value which is _Always_.
+Note that with the settings set to _Never_, any updates such as the last played date will still be shown on screen, but during the next application startup, any values previously saved to the gamelist.xml files will be read in again.
+As well, when changing this setting to _Always_ from either of the two other options, any pending changes will be immediately written to the gamelist.xml files.

 **Game media directory**

-Here you can override the directory to your game media, i.e. the game images and videos.
-The default location is "~/.emulationstation/downloaded_media".
+This setting defines the directory for the game media, i.e. game images and videos.
+The default location is _~/.emulationstation/downloaded_media_

 **Emulator core path**

 This setting defines the path for which to search for emulator cores.
-This is used by the variable %COREPATH% which can be defined in the systems configuration file es_systems.cfg.
+This is used by the variable %COREPATH% which can be included in the systems configuration file es_systems.cfg.
 By default this variable and corresponding setting is only used on Unix.
-For macOS and Windows it's not included in the es_systems.cfg template and the default core path value is therefore set to blank.
-If required for special setups it can be used for these operating systems, but the primary use is on Unix where the core path may vary depending on the operating system, how the emulator was packaged etc. For example the default RetroArch core directory is ~/.config/retroarch/cores but if installed as a Snap package or as part of the OS repository the cores could be stored elsewhere.
+For macOS and Windows the %COREPATH% variable is not included in the es_systems.cfg template and the default core path value is therefore set to blank.
+If required for special setups it can be used for these operating systems, but the primary use is on Unix where the core path may vary depending on the operating system, how the emulator was packaged etc. For example the default RetroArch core directory is ~/.config/retroarch/cores if compiled from source code but if installed as a Snap package or as part of the OS repository the cores could be stored elsewhere.
 The setting is primarily intended for RetroArch but it can be used for any emulator that utilizes discrete emulator cores.
 When attempting to launch a game, the core for the game system will be searched in each of the defined directories until the first match occurs.
 Multiple directories can be defined by separating them using colons on Unix and macOS and by semicolons on Windows.
 Please see [INSTALL.md](INSTALL.md#es_systemscfg) for more information about this.

 **Per game launch command override**